Tobenna-Etiaba/VPN-Configuration/README.md

 <img width="600" alt="Screenshot 2025-02-05 at 02 00 02" src="https://github.com/user-attachments/assets/90b37e17-a1ad-40cc-9460-82bdf372f833" />

-- After the installation was done I logged into the VPN and connected to it, and my location was changed to the Netherlands.
+- After the installation was done I logged into the VPN and connected to it, and my location was changed to The Netherlands.

 <img width="1298" alt="Screenshot 2025-02-05 at 02 00 50" src="https://github.com/user-attachments/assets/2bf8aff2-ddc6-48d2-80dd-a81d00d494c5" />